opendocsg/opendoc-family-justice-courts-practice-directions/Part 13-General Procedure.md

 ## 92. Written Submissions and Bundles of Authorities for Special Date Hearings

-This paragraph applies only to hearings in the Family Division of the High Court.
+This paragraph applies only to hearings in the Family Division of the High Court save for hearings of appeals.

-(1) For any contested special date hearing before a Judge in the Family Division of the High Court, each party shall:
+(1) Unless otherwise directed by the Court for any contested special date hearing before a Judge in the Family Division of the High Court, each party shall:

 > (a) submit to the Court and serve on the other party a hard copy of the following documents at least 1 clear day in advance of the hearing